roadrunner-server/roadrunner/README.md

 High-performance PHP load balancer and process manager library for Golang.

+Library allows you to embed PHP code into Golang applications as stateless workers.

 Features:
 --------
 - no external services, drop-in (based on [Goridge](https://github.com/spiral/goridge))